YoussefTarek2911/moderndevops-weatherapp/README.md

 ## 🚀 Overview

-This application lets users log in and view real-time weather updates using a user-friendly UI.
-It’s split into three main microservices:
+This application allows users to log in and view real-time weather updates using a clean UI.
+It’s split into modular microservices:

-- `auth`: User authentication service written in Go
+- `auth`: User authentication service (Go)
-- `weather`: Flask-based microservice that fetches weather data
+- `weather`: Weather data fetcher (Flask)
-- `ui`: Frontend app (React or Vanilla JS)
+- `ui`: Frontend interface (React or Vanilla JS)
-- `db`: MySQL database
+- `db`: MySQL database service

-All services are containerized and orchestrated via **Docker Compose**.
+All are containerized using Docker and orchestrated with Docker Compose.

 ---